roman-milk/roman-milk.github.io/a-blackmail-tale.md

+===

- ****** A Blackmail Tale Ch.
-05 ****** byTx_Tall_Tales© "Fuck, fuck, FUCK!"
+"Fuck, fuck, FUCK!"
 I cried out clutching Donna's leg tightly to my chest, her calf slippery from the sweat running down my chest.
 With a commanding series of powerful thrusts, I exploded in her, coming for a seeming eternity, wad after wad of my searing juices bathing her insides.

  I don't know if it was my coming, or some action of Donna's but Krista followed right behind me, coming loudly, her hands over her head, clutching her hair.